-- (1) Independent Testing Laboratories and Marijuana Product Manufacturers shall be allowed by special permit in B1, B2, and B3 Zoning Districts. - (2) Tier I Marijuana Cultivators shall be allowed by special permit in all Zoning Districts. - (3) Tier II Marijuana Cultivators and larger types of Marijuana Cultivators shall be allowed by special permit in B3 Zoning Districts. - (4) Marijuana Retailers and Other Type of Licensed Marijuana-Related Businesses shall be prohibited in all Zoning Districts; provided however, that this subsection D(4) shall not take effect until approved by the voters of Dunstable through a ballot question.
+- (1) The following types of Marijuana Establishments are allowed by special permit in B1, B2, and B3 Zoning Districts in the Town of Dunstable: Independent Testing Laboratory, Marijuana Product Manufacturer, and any Other Type of Licensed Marijuana-Related Business, with the exception of Marijuana Cultivator and Marijuana Retailer. - (2) Tier I Marijuana Cultivators shall only be allowed by special permit in B1, B2, or B3 Zoning Districts. - (3) Tier II Marijuana Cultivators and larger types of Marijuana Cultivators shall only be allowed by special permit in B3 Zoning Districts.